Channel 2 (Israel): Commercial broadcasting

+At the same time, the News Company was established, which was jointly owned and funded by the franchisees.

 On 4 November 1993, Channel 2 started broadcasting as a commercial channel that is not funded by a TV tax and aired commercials.
 The news company opened the broadcast with a short news briefing with Ya'akov Eilon.
 The three franchisees got a contract for six years and later, it was extended to another six years.
 The channel became quickly the most watched channel in Israel.

 Second bid

 In 2005, 12 years after Channel 2 started broadcasting, the Second Authority did another bid for only two franchisees.
-All three existing franchisees of Channel 2 applied for the bid and also "Kan Group" which was founded for this bid and did not broadcast before.
-"Noga Tikshoret" applied for the bid first as an independent franchisee but then applied along with "Reshet" under the name "Reshet-Noga".
-On 13 April, "Keshet" and "Reshet" won the bid.
-In November 2005, "Telad" stopped its broadcasting on Channel 2 and the broadcasting week was filled by "Keshet" and "Reshet" broadcasting.
+All three existing franchisees of Channel 2 applied for the bid and also Kan Group which was founded for this bid and did not broadcast before.
+Noga Communications applied for the bid first as an independent franchisee but then applied along with Reshet under the name Reshet-Noga.
+On 13 April, Keshet and Reshet won the bid.
+In November 2005, Telad stopped its broadcasting on Channel 2 and the broadcasting week was filled by Keshet and Reshet broadcasting.

 Switching to widescreen and HD broadcasting

-Since the end of 2012, Channel 2's franchisees started gradually changing their content to widescreen format and during 2013, "Keshet" started broadcasting in 16:9 aspect ratio and "Reshet" followed on later.
+Since the end of 2012, Channel 2's franchisees started gradually changing their content to widescreen format and during 2013, Keshet started broadcasting in 16:9 aspect ratio and Reshet followed on later.
 Since 2014, most of both franchisees' contents were broadcast in 16:9 although the News Company kept broadcasting in 4:3, as well as old programs' reruns.

-In 2010, "Reshet" asked the Second Authority for HD broadcasting.
+In 2010, Reshet asked the Second Authority for HD broadcasting.
 The request was turned down because all commercial channels had to go through the Second Authorities' systems and they did not work with HD broadcasts.
-Both of the franchisees did not broadcast in HD before Channel 2's closure, although by that time, most of their productions were shot in HD and were available to watch in HD on the VOD and the internet.
+Both of the franchisees did not broadcast in HD before Channel 2's closure, although by that time, most of their productions were shot in HD and were available to watch in HD on video on demand and the internet.

-As a part of Channel 2's splitting in November 2017, "Keshet" and "Reshet" moved to broadcast in separate channels and one of the requirements to broadcast was that the broadcaster had to broadcast in HD quality.
+As a part of Channel 2's splitting in November 2017, Keshet and Reshet moved to broadcast in separate channels and one of the requirements to broadcast was that the broadcaster had to broadcast in HD quality.